Plan Your Vote SA Elections

 48% in March primary (1st place)

 Texas State Representative, House District 47 (Austin area).
 Realtor and former Travis County school board candidate; has focused on housing, public education, and election law reform in the Legislature.
-Founded the city’s Earthwise Living Committee.
+Founded Austin’s Earthwise Living Committee.

 The Attorney General is Texas’s top lawyer.
 The office defends state laws in court, gives legal advice to state agencies, enforces consumer-protection and open-records laws, prosecutes Medicaid fraud, and collects child support on behalf of Texas families.